freenet/freenet-core/docs/src/components.md

-# Building Decentralized Applications on Freenet
+# Components of Decentralized Software on Freenet

 Delegates, contracts, and user interfaces (UIs) each serve distinct roles in the Freenet ecosystem.
 Contracts control public data, or "shared state".
 Delegates